 Samoa acceded to the The Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents on 18 January 1999.

-Therefore, the documents issued in Samoa are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after notarised translation.
+Therefore, the documents issued in Samoa are subject to a simplified apostilling procedure, thus the documents gain full legal value in Convention member states after certified translation.

-In addition, you can order notarised translation from English.
+In addition, you can order certified translation from English.

 We provide extracts from the register in strict compliance with the legislation of the Independent State of Samoa and the General Data Protection Regulation.